Making it easier to live plastic waste-free

 We are leaders in plastic waste reduction and circularity in our industry.

 Our overarching strategic approach to plastics and packaging is aligned with the Government of Canada’s Action Plan on Zero Plastic Waste.
-We support the federal government’s mandate to reduce plastic waste and improve reuse and value recovery.
-These actions are critical to reduce plastics released into our environment.
-We are committed to eliminating plastic waste in our Own Brands and in our operations, to pursuing circularity as a key business differentiator, and to inspiring technological, organizational and social innovation across our value chain.
-Eliminating even more plastic in our industry is a complex challenge.
-Current municipal recycling policies and guidelines differ between regions and provinces, making it difficult to recycle plastic products uniformly.
+We support the federal government’s mandate to reduce plastic waste and improve reuse and value recovery and maintain our commitment to eliminate banned plastic items.
+These actions are critical to reducing plastics released into our environment and to increasing circular processes that encourage the reuse and recycling of materials.

 Highlights